MarcusXavierr/phortugol/README.md

-# ToyJS, a simple JavaScript interpreter written in PHP
+# Phortugol, a simple portugol interpreter written in PHP

-This is a toy JavaScript interpreter written in PHP.
-It is not complete and not fully compliant with the ECMAScript standard.
-It is intended for educational purposes only.
+This project aims to implement a version of portugol similar to javascript

 To run the interpreter, you need to have PHP 8.2 or greater installed on your system, and composer too.